 Vania Chan – Soprano

 Lyric Coloratura Soprano Vania Lizbeth Chan (M.M. – Manhattan School of Music) made her Carnegie Hall debut in Weill Recital Hall – first prize in the Barry Alexander International Competition, NY.
 Her “gently shimmering coloratura” can be heard in the recording of the Dora Award winning opera THE LESSON OF DA JI (Toronto Masque Theatre), which received a critic’s choice review in Opera News, New York.
 Past collaborations with Jumblies Theatre include recording her voice for the operatic cartoon THE VIEW FROM HERE (Palej/Rucker/Bohdanowicz) and singing the soprano solos for UNDERNEATH (van de Ven/Howard) at the 2017 Touching Ground Festival. www.vaniachan.com

 Shifra Cooper – Choir Director

-Shifra Cooper is choral director and community artist who is passionate about sparking new works that bring together singers of mixed abilities and backgrounds with professional composers, musicians, and interdisciplinary artists.
-Since 2009, Shifra has collaborated on community arts projects with companies including: Jumblies Theatre, The Bain Arts Collective, Making Room Community Arts, and Arts4All.
-She received a nomination for the Leslie Bell Prize for Choral Conducting (2016) and she completed her BA in Literature at the University of Toronto (2014).
-She has been leading community choirs across Toronto since 2014 – with Making Room and Jumblies – and is proud to bring singers from these projects together this spring as part of the new inter-community choir, the Gather Round Singers.
+Shifra Cooper is choral director and community artist who is passionate about bringing together singers of mixed abilities and backgrounds with professional composers, musicians, and artists.
+Since 2009, Shifra has collaborated on community arts projects with companies including: Jumblies, The Bain Arts Collective, Making Room Community Arts, and Arts4All.
+She received a nomination for the Leslie Bell Prize for Choral Conducting (2016) and completed her BA in Literature at the University of Toronto (2014).
+She has been leading community choirs across Toronto since 2014 – with Making Room and Jumblies – and is proud to bring singers from these projects together this spring as part of the new inter-community choir: the Gather Round Singers.